jukujala/R-data-pipe/README.md

 # Simple R data pipeline for machine learning, with closures

-`closure.data.pipe` is a simple machine learning data pipeline for R based on functional programming.
+`closure.data.pipe` is a simple machine learning data pipeline based on functional programming.
-It is both
+Data transformations are functions, and pipelines are functions that return data transformations.

+This repo has:

-  1. A way to structure your code to correctly do data processing for machine learning in both development and production.
+  1. Examples how to structure your code to do correctly data processing for machine learning.
   2. R package with few predefined data transformations.

 Use `closure.data.pipe` to transform input data before calling